-- A mechanical treatment plant receives general waste mainly originating from household bins and household waste recycling centres and removes any remaining metal, paper, card, glass and plastics for recycling;
+- a mechanical treatment plant receives general rubbish mainly originating from household bins not recycling and removes any remaining metal and plastics for recycling

-- An anaerobic digestion plant treats the organic waste part and produces a biogas which generates renewable electricity; and
+- an anaerobic digestion plant treats the organic waste part and produces a biogas which generates renewable electricity

 The visitor and education centre is open for educational and community groups.
-To book a visit for your group please go to the Amey online booking calendar.
+To book a visit for your group please go to the Waste Education Experience website.

 Allerton Park Landscape and Cultural Heritage Fund grants scheme

-The fund is designed to assist with projects which enhance the landscape, cultural heritage and biodiversity of the designated area of benefit around the facility.
-It also supports projects which mitigate the visual effects of the site within that same area.
+The fund was designed to assist with projects which enhance the landscape, cultural heritage and biodiversity of the designated area of benefit around the facility.
+It also supported projects which mitigate the visual effects of the site within that same area.